The Fishyscapes Benchmark: Measuring Blind Spots in Semantic Segmentation: Related Work

 \subsection{Semantic Segmentation}

 \PAR{State-of-the-art models} are fully-convolutional deep networks trained with pixel-wise supervision.
-Most works~\cite{Ronneberger2015-uf, Badrinarayanan2017-rd, Chen2016-nv, Chen2018-bp} adopt an encoder-decoder architecture that initially reduces the spatial resolution of the feature maps, and subsequently upsamples them with learned transposed convolution, fixed bilinear interpolation, or unpooling.
+Most works~\cite{Ronneberger2015-uf,Badrinarayanan2017-rd,Chen2016-nv,Chen2018-bp} adopt an encoder-decoder architecture that initially reduces the spatial resolution of the feature maps, and subsequently upsamples them with learned transposed convolution, fixed bilinear interpolation, or unpooling.
 Additionally, dilated convolutions or spatial pyramid pooling enlarge the receptive field and improve the accuracy.

 \PAR{Popular benchmarks} compare methods on the segmentation of objects~\cite{Everingham2010-ci} and urban scenes.
 In the latter case, Cityscapes~\cite{Cordts2016-qz} is a well-established dataset depicting street scenes in European cities with dense annotations for a limited set of classes.
 Efforts have been made to provide datasets with increased diversity, either in terms of environments, with WildDash~\cite{Zendel2018-ru}, which incorporates data from numerous parts of the world, or with Mapillary~\cite{Neuhold2017-ca}, which adds many more classes.
+Recent data releases add multi-sensor and multi-modality recordings on top of that~\cite{Sun2019-ca,Geyer2020-fk,Caesar2019-yd}.
 Like ours, some datasets are explicitly derived from Cityscapes, the most relevant being Foggy Cityscapes~\cite{Sakaridis2018-iz}, which overlays synthetic fog onto the original dataset to evaluate more difficult driving conditions.
 The Robust Vision Challenge\footnote{\url{http://www.robustvision.net/}} also assesses generalization of learned models across different datasets.

-\PAR{Robustness and reliability} are only evaluated by all these benchmarks through ranking methods according to their accuracy, without taking into accounts the uncertainty of their predictions.
-Additionally, despite one cannot assume that models trained with closed-world data will only encounter known classes, these scenarios are rarely quantitatively evaluated.
-To our knowledge, WildDash~\cite{Zendel2018-ru} is the only benchmark that explicitly reports uncertainty w.r.t. \ac{ood} examples.
+\PAR{Robustness and reliability} are only evaluated by these benchmarks through ranking methods according to their accuracy, without taking into accounts the uncertainty of their predictions.
+Additionally, despite the fact that one cannot assume that models trained with closed-world data will only encounter known classes, these scenarios are rarely quantitatively evaluated.
+To our knowledge, WildDash~\cite{Zendel2018-ru} is the only public benchmark that explicitly reports uncertainty w.r.t. \ac{ood} examples.
 These are however drawn from a very limited set of full-image outliers, while we introduce a diverse set of objects, as WildDash mainly focuses on accuracy.
+Complementarily, the Dark Zurich dataset~\cite{Sakaridis2020-vi} allows for uncertainty-aware evaluation of semantic segmentation models with regard to deprived sensor inputs, i.e. evaluating aleatoric uncertainty.